wp-plugins/zanto/readme.txt

 and perticipate in our forum.
 Get to decide what you want in your favourite free multilingual plugin and we'll fold our shirt sleeves to get it ready for the next version.

 == Upgrade Notice ==

+= 0.2.3 =
+Upgrade to fix issue of some options not saving

 = 0.2.2 =
 Upgrade to fix bug from previous version